marlinspike/swft/README.md

 - **`backend/`** – FastAPI service that indexes pipeline artifacts (SBOM, Trivy, run metadata) directly from Azure Blob Storage.
 - **`frontend/`** – React + Tailwind portal exposing dashboards for Security Control Assessors.
-- **`samples/fastapi-demo/`** – Stand-alone FastAPI workload originally used to drive the GitHub Actions pipeline; kept for reference.
+- **`samples/fastapi-demo/`** – Stand-alone FastAPI workload originally used to drive the GitHub Actions pipeline.
+This is still the case and for demo purposes, a change to a file here or a manual invocation runs the workflow, which will later be visible in the UI.
 - **`.github/workflows/deploy.yml`** – SWFT-inspired pipeline that builds, signs, scans, uploads, and deploys the sample FastAPI container (`samples/fastapi-demo/`).

 The workflow still produces hardened artifacts named `<project>-<run>-{sbom|trivy|run}.json`, enabling the portal to surface evidence without additional ingestion.